virtualidentityag/vi-frontend-hub/src/basic-components.md

 ### Challenge
 #### 1. Explore Biotope Element
-Install Biotope and Biotope Element in a local project using npm and start exploring.
+Create a new Biotope project and install Biotope Element v4 in a local project using npm and start exploring.
 Your mentor can help you get going.
 Try to figure out how Biotope works.
 Have a look at our [Biotope Element documentation](https://element.biotope.sh/) and the [Biotope Repository](https://github.com/biotope/biotope).

 #### 2. Add a simple component
 Add a simple JavaScript component like a `title-component` or a `headline-component`.